EO-College/tomography_tutorial/README.md

 ## Installation

+The following subsections descripbe the installation process for different operating systems.
+Please mind that this tutorial depends on Python 3.

 #### Ubuntu

 First we want to install GDAL to read our data.
 For this we add the ubuntugis package